dolliars/heyheather/_posts/2020-03-03-building-a-guitar.md

 on a whim I took the wood that was available when I went to the workshop.
 It so happened to be poplar, which specifically I think was [yellow poplar][wiki-liriodendron], which is different from just [poplar][wiki-populus].
 Tree taxonomy is confusing.
-Had I done research before hand I'd probably have chosen a lighter wood and would've checked how different woods affect the sound.
+Had I done research beforehand I'd probably have chosen a lighter wood and would've checked how different woods affect the sound.
 I did learn that it's good to check the characteristics of wood for a given project.
 Some can be difficult to work with and it can make every other step